Eutropios/WarMAC/docs/source/cli/warmac_usage.rst

 .. option:: -h, --help

    Print the command line usage and then exit.
-Providing this option is identical to calling ``warmac`` without any subcommand.
+Providing this option is identical to calling ``warmac`` without any command.
 WarMAC will ignore all other options if ``-h`` or ``--help`` is given.